ZakLaughton/survivor-stats/README.md

 ```
 2. Access the frontend at `localhost:3001`, and backend at `localhost:5000`

 _Note: The frontend can be run locally, connecting to the hosted backend on the internet.
 The backend, however requires access to a database.
-Currently, there is not a public database of the Visual Survivor data available for local testing._
+Currently, there is not a public database of the Survivor Stats data available for local testing._

 ---